teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

     The inert `channel-activity-v3` package adopts `compare` and `heatmap` through the saved-handler bridge.
 Observe keeps historical output solely visible; on is singular; off, disable and unload restore exact handlers.
+31. **MB771 — persistent activity promotion:** complete operationally.
+The
+    reviewed `channel-activity-v3` package remains enabled and authoritative only on development `#test`.
+Exact grants, lifecycle and policy survive a clean restart, zero failures are retained, and the quote promotion remains unchanged.

 The first extraction wave and durable promotion mechanics are complete.
-MB770 turns the second wave's read-only authority into one reversible command slice without adding a write surface or retaining a development policy.
+MB771 retains the second wave's first read-only command slice on one development channel without adding a write surface or touching production.

 ## Extraction order